-Every parent whose child is taking the Ohio Proficiency Tests in March 2002 as an 8th, 9th, 10th, 11th or 12th grader is supposed to receive a report of their child's results.
+Every parent whose child is taking the Ohio Proficiency Tests in March 2002 as a 4th or 6th grader is supposed to receive a report of their child's results.
 These results will become available at the end of the school year.
 If you do not receive this report on your child's results by the end of the school year, please contact your school and ask for a copy.
 Study the sample results below to better understand the information on your child's testing results.
 Please contact your child's teacher for help in understanding your child's performance.

-This sample illustrates the type of information available from your school.
+The sample illustrates the type of information available from your school.

 The sample shows you how to read your student's test results.
 Save this page-it will help you to understand your child's results when they arrive later this year.